vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 ---

-- <a id="footnote1">[1]</a> Waku is modular, composed of several protocols, hence some Waku protocols maybe mature and widely used while new protocols are still being designed.
+- <a id="footnote1">[1]</a> Waku is modular, composed of several protocols, hence some Waku protocols may be mature and widely used while new protocols are still being designed.
-  Which means that research continues to be _ongoing_ while Waku is already used by some application.
+  Which means that research continues to be _ongoing_ while Waku is already used in production.